-- (b) The term of office for members of administrative boards shall be three years.
-Each board shall adopt a rotation plan for appointments so that approximately the same number of terms expire each year.
-Members may be reappointed to one additional successive term. - § 6-4.
-Administrative boards; duties.
-Subject to the powers of the faculty of the school or college concerned and of the Faculty Council, administrative boards shall: - 1.
-Formulate, together with the dean or director, educational policies; - 2.
-Advise the dean or director in handling administrative matters; - 3.
-Review and approve new programs and curricula; - 4.
-Examine and pass finally on all new courses proposed to the particular school or college; and - 5.
-Perform such other duties as may be delegated to them by the dean or director.
+(b) Subject to the powers of the faculty of the school or college concerned and of the Faculty Council, administrative boards have the following duties:

+- 1. To formulate, together with the dean, educational policies; - 2.
+To advise the dean in handling administrative matters; - 3.
+To review and approve new programs and curricula; - 4.
+To examine and pass finally on all new courses proposed to the particular school or college; and - 5.
+To perform such other duties as may be delegated to them by the dean.